What happened at the F1 Belgian Grand Prix?

 While Oracle Red Bull Racing were revealing the world’s most advanced track car, the RB17, at the Goodwood Festival of Speed, festival legend 'Mad' Mike Whiddett was lifting the lid on a hypercar of his own: the crazy MADMAC drifting McLaren P1.

-Wrestling the car spectacularly through the wet and getting all four tyres smoking in the dry, the MADMAC thrilled the thousands of fans gathered at the world's biggest festival of motorsport.
+Wrestling the car spectacularly through the wet and getting all four tires smoking in the dry, the MADMAC thrilled the thousands of fans gathered at the world's biggest festival of motorsport.

 A decade ago, the New Zealander unleashed drifting on an unsuspecting Goodwood crowd, making himself one of the festival's biggest stars overnight.